Cooperative Weather Observer volunteers needed:

-We are looking for someone within a 5 mile circle (see map below), about 2 miles northwest of Del Rio, to take daily weather observations for climate purposes.
+We are looking for individuals within a 5 mile circle (click on maps below) in Austin, San Antonio, New Braunfels and Del Rio, to take daily weather observations for climate purposes.

 Becoming an NWS Cooperative observer volunteer requires the following: